Cent'Anni: Plot

 After intercepting Oz and Sofia outside the nightclub, (Note: As depicted in "Bliss".)
-Nadia Maroni exposes Oz's duplicity, which includes killing Alberto, to Sofia.
+Nadia Maroni exposes Oz's duplicity, which includes murdering Alberto, to Sofia.
 Oz pleads for his life, claiming he was only using Sofia to gain access to Bliss.
 When Victor arrives and hits Maroni's henchmen with the car, Oz escapes with him, leaving a wounded Sofia behind.
 She calls Dr. Rush for help before collapsing from her wounds.

 In flashbacks, Sofia discovers the body of her mother, Isabella, who appears to have hanged herself.
-Years later, Sofia heads a foundation named in honor of her mother and is friendly with Oz, her driver.
+Years later, Sofia heads a foundation named in honor of her mother and is friendly with Oz, who is her driver.
 While leaving a charity event, Sofia is approached by a reporter, Summer Gleeson, who tells her that several women who worked at the Iceberg Lounge died of apparent suicides, just as Isabella did.
 Sofia refuses to get involved.

-Sofia's father, Carmine expresses pride in her and hopes she can succeed him as crime boss instead of her brother.
-She asks him about her mother's death, but Carmine maintains that it was suicide.
+Sofia's father, Carmine, expresses pride in her and hopes she can succeed him as crime boss instead of her brother.
+She asks him about her mother's death, but Carmine maintains that it was a suicide.
 Summer continues asking Sofia for help in gaining access to Carmine's clubs, asserting that the wounds in Isabella's neck are evidence of murder.
 Sofia begins to recall other details that point to her mother having been murdered.

 Carmine confronts Sofia over her meetings with Summer, revealing that Oz informed on her and that she is part of a police investigation into the hanging deaths.
 Carmine is a suspect.
 When Sofia notes that his hands were hurt on the day she found her mother's corpse, Carmine dismisses her and orders Oz to drive her home.
 On the way, they are pulled over by William Kenzie (Peter McDonald) and other police officers, who arrest Sofia for the murder of the women, Summer included.